This is an updated post.

 3. It can somehow clear and free you from unwanted thoughts.

-Mental health has become a wide-known issue and advocacy nowadays.
+Mental health has become a wide-known issue nowadays.
 My take on this is that, before, though people are already experiencing mental health issues, the focus of other generation is more on survival.
 Imagine a beggar asking for help on the streets.
 Are they mentally healthy?
 Probably not.
 But do you think that is their priority?
 I don’t think so.
 Their main purpose is to survive the next day by getting food to eat.
 Perhaps what is happening in this generation is an awareness of more issues since we can already find ways for basic survival.
 I myself experience instances wherein negative thoughts are being flooded on my mind.
 However, it is completely normal.
-Let yourself experience it because it really happens and take some time to meditate.
-When you meditate, it does not eradicate your negative thoughts; rather, it helps you how you can overcome them.
+The universe needs balance.
+Let yourself experience it because it really happens and if you decided to manage it, take some time to meditate.
+When you meditate, it does not eradicate your negative thoughts; rather, it gives you awareness, which is the first step on tackling these kinds of issues.

 - All About Meditation, Psychology Today – https://www.psychologytoday.com/us/basics/meditation